 Surgical oncologists at Massachusetts General Hospital are board-certified in general surgery and have undergone additional specialty training in cancer surgery.
-Each surgeon in the Division of Surgical Oncology focuses his or her clinical practice on the management of only one or two types of cancer, ensuring patients receive a high degree of specialization and expertise.
+Each surgeon in the Division of Gastrointestinal and Oncologic Surgery focuses his or her clinical practice on the management of only one or two types of cancer, ensuring patients receive a high degree of specialization and expertise.

 Do I need to see a surgical oncologist (specialist in cancer surgery) rather than a generalist?

 It is not possible to accurately predict which patients will benefit by having their care provided by a specialist rather than a generalist.
-Accordingly, the Division of Surgical Oncology at Massachusetts General Hospital makes its services available to all cancer patients.
+Accordingly, the Division of Gastrointestinal and Oncologic Surgery makes its services available to all cancer patients.
 At times, a case that appears to be straightforward may actually be more complicated or possibly become so.
 Surgical oncologists are specialized, having focused their practices on one or two specific cancers.
 Because of specialization, surgical oncologists may have access to newer approaches and/or clinical trials of which non-specialists may not be aware.

 If I have already seen a surgeon, do I need a second opinion?

 It is very common for patients to seek a second opinion for their diagnoses.
 Physicians are aware that this happens frequently and are not offended when told by their patients that they would like to see another doctor.
 Copies of records and films are easily duplicated by the hospital or doctor’s office for the second opinion.
-After consultation with a surgical oncologist at Massachusetts General Hospital, you may choose to return to your first surgeon for your operation or you may decide to transfer your care to Mass General.
+After consultation with a surgeon at Mass General, you may choose to return to your first surgeon for your operation or you may decide to transfer your care to Mass General.
 The decision is entirely up to you.

 Benefits of obtaining a second opinion may include:

-- After providing an opinion, your Mass General surgical oncologist will be pleased to help you obtain another opinion, if requested
+- After providing an opinion, your surgeon will be pleased to help you obtain another opinion, if requested

 - Hearing an alternate opinion